iamshivakhatri/Ideabook-old/README.md

 # webNote
-This is the notebook using MERN stack
+This is the notebook using MERN stack.
+It allows users to signup in the app.